BernardoMG/dev-reTHINK-Hackathon/README.md

 #### Task 1.2:

-`Load Runtime` - reTHINK runtime is obtained after the `rethink.js` execution by your application.
+`Load Runtime` - reTHINK runtime can be obtained after the `rethink.js` execution by your application.

 ```shell
 #Example